Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: Higgs and Coulomb

 \subsection{Koszul duality}

-Assume that $A$ is an algebra over a field $\K$ graded by the non-negative integers with $A_0$ finite dimensional and semi-simple.
-The {\bf Koszul dual} of $A$ is, by definition, the algebra $A^!\cong T_{A_0}A_1^*/R^\perp$ where $R\subset A_1\otimes_{A_0}A_1$ is the space of quadratic relations, the kernel of the map to $A_2$.
-The representation category of $A^!$ is equivalent to the abelian category $\LCP(A)$ of linear complexes of projectives over $A$.
-If an abelian category is equivalent to the modules over an algebra $A$ as above, then the Koszul dual of the category is the category of representations of $A^!$.
+Assume that $A$ is an algebra over a field $\K$ graded by the non-negative integers with $\algA_0$ finite-dimensional and semi-simple.
+The {\bf Koszul dual} of $A$ is, by definition, the algebra $A^!\cong T_{\algA_0}\algA_1^*/R^\perp$ where $R\subset \algA_1\otimes_{\algA_0}\algA_1$ is the space of quadratic relations, the kernel of the map to $\algA_2$.
+The representation category of $A^!$ is equivalent to the abelian category $\LPC(A)$ of linear complexes of projectives over $A$.\notation{$A^!,\LPC(A)$}{The Koszul dual $T_{\algA_0}\algA_1^*/R^{\perp}$ of a graded algebra $A$, and the category of linear complexes of projectives.} If an abelian category is equivalent to the modules over an algebra $A$ as above, then the Koszul dual of the category is the category of representations of $A^!$.